R-a-Moore/GitHub_Setup/README.md

 This is what all of the code should look like together

 ![git bash code all]()

+Note that you must delete the .git file using `rm -rf .git` in order to leave the branch you are in, and the connection to git all together.
+You can re-initialize with `git init` in the file you were using, again, when you come back to it.
 ### Authentication
 It may be the case that git bash is not allowing you to run the code due to you not being authenticated.
 Try loging in using your github account.